LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-ludovico-espositos-tributes-to-andrea-mi/index.md

 banner:
   - imported/picks-ludovico-espositos-tributes-to-andrea-mi/image1077.jpeg
 description: >-
-  The Italian long-time music activist Andrea Mi&nbsp;has passed away.
+  The Italian long-time music activist Andrea Mi;has passed away.
 When the news came out last Monday, April 13th, I felt devastated like many many others.
-After over three decades of DJing, teaching, journalism and radio shows, he couldn&rsquo;t defeat a serious disease he has been fighting for several months.
-It&#39;s been very difficult to handle [...]Read More...
+  After over three decades of DJing, teaching, journalism and radio shows, he couldn;t defeat a serious disease he has been fighting for several months.
+  It;s been very difficult to handle [...]Read More...
 published: true
 tags: feature
 featured: false